wrumsby/ristretto/README.md

     npm install -g jamjs

 Then install Ristretto in your project directory:

     jam install ristretto

+Ristretto is also available as a [Bower](http://bower.io/) package.
+To install Ristretto via Bower first install Bower:

+	npm install -g bower

+Then install Ristretto in your project directory:

+	bower install git@github.com:wrumsby/ristretto.git